EECS 360 - Introduction to Feedback Systems

 REFERENCE TEXTS: None

-COURSE COORDINATOR: Randy Freeman
+COURSE COORDINATOR: Prof. Randy Freeman

 COURSE GOALS: Students learn how the use of feedback can significantly alter the dynamic behavior of a system.
 They learn how to design feedback systems to meet a set of performance criteria.
 In the laboratory projects, they gain experience in designing controllers for a real physical system.